batman-nair/puddle.js/README.md

 At every frame, there is an update section where net forces for nodes in the updateQueue are calculated.
 After that, in the draw section, the current force is updated and the node is drawn.

 When a node is updated, it adds other nodes which will be affected by its force to the next updateQueue.
 This way only the affected nodes needs to be updated instead of updating te whole frame in every loop.

+## Contributing

+Feel free to add your own node style or whatever!
+Send in a PR and we'll discuss! :)